-We talked to Abidine laghfiri, CEO at PRIVATE DESERT TOURS about the camel trekking in the desert of Morocco and here is what he said about it.
+Abidine laghfiri, CEO at PRIVATE DESERT TOURS tells us about camel trekking in the desert and Covid-19 status in Morocco.

 First of all, how are you and your family doing in these COVID-19 times?

 Abidine laghfiri: We live a normal life.
-That means we don’t wear mask nor keep safety distance because I live in a small village near the Sahara Desert in Morocco.
+That means we don’t wear masks nor keep safety distance because I live in a small village near the Sahara Desert in Morocco.

 There are no Covid cases in my village and this may sound like another world.
 The locals are still attending wedding parties but still, some cities in Morocco are restricted due to Covid-19.